devangsharma14/Bank-Management-Web-Application/README.md

 # Bank-Management-Web-Application
 Flask based Bank Management Website.
-Illustrate basic CRUD operations using Flask
+Illustrate basic CRUD operations using Flask.

 ## Description
 This project is a part of Tata Consultancy Service Xplore Training Program.